Hoyasumii/avengers-endgame/README.md

 [Cut to an abandoned cafe, with a poster on the wall labeled "WHERE DO WE GO, NOW THAT THEY'RE GONE?".
 A therapy session is taking place with Steve Rogers and seven other people.]

 JOE RUSSO: So I, uh...
 Went on a date the other day.
 It's the first time in five years, you know?
 I'm sitting there at dinner...
-I didn't even know what to talk abo
+I didn't even know what to talk abou